chloephuong/LHL-SQL-Assignment/cleaning_data.md

 3. I also changed the value of some not available value input into 'null'

-4. I deleted/droped columns because they offer no value at all
+4. I deleted/droped columns because they offer no attributes

 - userid column in analytics table
 - productrefundamount column, itemquantity column, itemrevenue column is allsessions